Which Internal Pattern Is Sending Your Hair or Scalp Signals

 If you notice hair changes during periods of high stress, burnout, or poor sleep, the Nervous System Pattern may be involved.

-Chronic stress signals can influence hair shedding and scalp sensitivity.
+Chronic stress signals influences hair shedding and scalp sensitivity.

 Inflammation Immune Pattern